o-line.jpg - 2773 Bytes

 I believe that many researchers could be descendants of this branch and not be aware of it, as there are very few people researching the line of the family.

 Today, she has been proven right.
 But a family this size does not come together through the work of just one person.
-The family tree on these pages includes contributions from many people, most of whom are still living.
+The family tree on these pages includes contributions from many people, most of whom are still alive.

 hjj